 - Javed Ahmed, Chief Executive of Tate & Lyle

-- Jeffrey Zients, Chief Performance Office, Executive Office of the President of the U.S.
+- Jeffrey Zients, Chief Performance Officer, Executive Office of the President of the U.S.

-- Jenny Rae Le Roux – Managing Director of Management Consulted ;)
+- Jenny Rae Le Roux – CEO of Management Consulted

 So what’s it like to be a “Bainee”?
 Well, the fact that the firm has a band (The Bain Band) that makes up its own lyrics to perform songs like Sweet Child of Mine and Brown Eyed Girl at corporate events should tell you something.
 Without a doubt, Bain is known as the “frattiest” of the top 3 firms.
 They know how to enjoy a beer in the office on Fridays.
 While this is essential to recruiting success, the firm has had to become more formal in the past 10 years to avoid losing its mystique and prestige.